|View source on GitHub|

 should return the same result for any parallel_iterations > 0.

-For training, TensorFlow remembers the tensors that are produced in the forward inference but needed in back propagation.
-These tensors can be a main source of memory consumption and often cause OOM problems when training on GPUs.
+For training, TensorFlow stores the tensors that are produced in the forward inference and are needed in back propagation.
+These tensors are a main source of memory consumption and often cause OOM errors when training on GPUs.
 When the flag swap_memory is true, we swap out these tensors from GPU to CPU.
 This for example allows us to train RNN models with very long sequences and large batches.

 cond: A callable that represents the termination condition of the loop.